GioBonvi/GoogleContactsEventsNotifier/README.md

 ### Customize the script
 Now read carefully the code you've pasted.
 At the beginning of the file you will find some lines you need to modify along with many lines of instructions.
 Edit the values as explained.
-You should modify the values of these variables:
+You must adjust the values of these variables:

 -   myEmail
+-   calendarId
 -   myTimeZone
 -   notificationHour
 -   anticipateDays